 The bar is higher for data science.
 Higher-level education is the most common path into the field as most companies expect a master’s (or even a Ph.D.) and/or at least a few years of work experience to get your foot in the door.
 This coincides with the view that data scientists need to have an overall higher level of quantitative training and ideally some research experience.

 Yet, there are numerous paths to data science.
 For example, one of my former data science team managers had a drama degree but built up his data experience through a boot camp and on-the-job experience.
 Others go without formal educational programs, are self-taught, and demonstrate their experience through Kaggle competitions or their Git repositories.

 Job titles are tricky as each organization has its own take on what to call each position.
 And it doesn’t help that many organizations tack the “data scientist” title onto a role for sake of making it sound “sexy” and to attract more applicants.

 Some of the common data analyst title roles include business intelligence analyst, operational analyst, database analyst, financial data analyst, reporting analyst, or sometimes simply “analyst”.
 These more specific titles indicate an intersection with another field.

 Meanwhile, common alternative job titles for data scientists include quantitative analyst, financial engineer, economist, physicist, or professor.

+What is the typical salary of data analysts vs data scientists?
 Data scientists command higher salaries.
 See the US-based salaries below of data analyst/scientist roles from the 2021 Robert Half Salary Guide: